-Amends KRS 17.1523 to require Uniform Offense Reports as completed by all law enforcement officers to include whether or not the crime was related to ethnicity, mental or physical disability, gender identity or expression, or sexual orientation.
-Currently, only race, color, religion, and sex are required to be reported.
+HB 477 amends KRS 17.1523 to require Uniform Offense Reports as completed by all law enforcement officers to include whether or not the crime was related to ethnicity, mental or physical disability, gender identity or expression, or sexual orientation.
+Currently, only race, color, religion, sex, and national origin are required to be reported.

-The fiscal impact of SB 275 on local governments is indeterminable.
+The fiscal impact of HB 477 on local governments is indeterminable.

-The restrictions of KRS 6.945(1) shall not apply to Sections 1 to 3 of this Act.
+The restrictions of KRS 6.945(1) shall not apply to Sections 1 to 4 of HB 477.

 Hate crimes come into play at the point of sentencing.
-There are not separate Uniform Crime Reporting Codes differentiating hate crimes from any other offenses.
+They are not separate Uniform Crime Reporting Codes differentiating hate crimes from any other offenses.
 An original case record would contain information about whether any given conviction's sentence is enhanced due to being a hate crime, but unfortunately, this data is not entered into the Administrative Offices of the Court case management system except perhaps as a memo, and therefore we cannot capture it to report statistics.